andrewbonisignori/DiffAPI/README.md

 Below, two blocks of data encoded in a base 64 string will be sent to analysis.
 The *"left"*  data will be *123456789* and the right data will be *123456789*.
-Since the blocks are of the same size,  the analisys for differents blocks will not be exeuted, but as they have exactly the same sequence of bytes, the retuned status will be *"DifferencesNotFound"*.
+Since the blocks are of the same size, the analisys will be exeuted, but as they have exactly the same sequence of bytes, the retuned status will be *"DifferencesNotFound"*.

 In order to execute the analisys we will need three calls to API, as show below.